10 Things to Do While Waiting for The New Yorker’s Response

 Sometimes—maybe five percent of the time—I’ll get a little piece of paper back.
 There for a while a guy named Willing Davidson responded, and asked for me to send more.

-Then he changed his mind, quit, or passed away.
+Then he either changed his mind, quit, or passed away.

 I’m still optimistic enough to believe that one day the New Yorker will take a story from the slush pile, and maybe even a story from someone who lives in the American South.(Gee, has anyone there ever noticed that, oddly enough, some writers actually come out of the South?)